Updated: Mar 2

 Nogada sauce, chopped fresh parsley, pomegranate seeds.

 Roast the peppers over an open flame, turning often, till blackened.
-Let them rest in a plastic bag till cool, to trap the smoky flavor and help them sweat.
-Remove and dispose of the blackened skin by wiping with a sturdy paper town, your hands, or by carefully scraping with a dull knife.
-It’s ok if a few spots of black remain.
+Let them rest in a plastic bag till cool, to trap the smoky flavor and to help them sweat, which will loosen the skin.
+Remove and dispose of the blackened skin by wiping with a sturdy paper towel, your hands, or by carefully scraping with the back side of a knife, or a spoon.
+It’s ok if a few spots of blackened skin remain.
+Don't rinse them, as they will lose flavor.

 Using a small paring knife, with gloved hands, create an opening from the stem, ¾ of the way to the tip.
-Remove the seeds and veins while maintaining the pocket shape of the chile so it can be filled.
+Remove the seeds and veins while maintaining the pocket shape of the chili so it can later be filled.
 Set aside.

 In an ungreased frying pan, roast the whole tomatoes over medium heat till softened.
-Let cool, and remove peel and stem.
+Let cool and remove the peel.

 Preheat a large frying pan over medium heat and add the oil and onion.
 Cook till transparent.
 Deglaze the pan with the white wine (or sherry).
 Add the ground beef and ground pork.
 Smash the meat to get rid of large chunks.
 When the meat is halfway cooked, add the roasted tomato, spices, fruit, almonds, pine nuts, garlic, water and bullion.
 Cover and continue cooking over low heat, stirring occasionally, till the water is absorbed and the meat is fully cooked.
 Adjust salt, if needed.
 Use immediately or make ahead and reheat before filling.